microsoft/AIforEarthDataSets/data/ooi-camhd.md

 Large-scale processing using this dataset is best performed in the East US Azure data center, where the data are stored.
 Computational resources are available at [ooi.pangeo.io](https://ooi.pangeo.io/), and if you are using CamHD data for environmental science applications, you may also consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.

+## Sample code

+A complete Python example of accessing and rendering a video is available in the accompanying [sample notebook](ooi-camhd.ipynb).

 ## Pretty picture

 <img src="https://oceanobservatories.org/wp-content/uploads/2016/01/HD_Camera_Thermisor_OSMO.jpg" width=650px;><br/>